 How to make the most of your family holiday with the kids

 I love a good holiday with the kids, but if we don’t plan our family holiday before we get to our destination, then we normally end up with a huge nightmare rather than a treasured memory.
-There is so much to think about before setting off on holiday, from ensuring the passports are valid and up-to-date, to making the accommodation kid-friendly, so the children won’t get bored.
-So, I’ve compiled some tips on how to make the most of your family holiday with the kids without needing to break the bank or grow any new grey hairs in the process.
+There is so much to think about before setting off on holiday, from ensuring the passports are valid and up-to-date, to ensuring the hotel is kid-friendly, so the children won’t get bored.
+So, I’ve compiled some tips on how to make the most of your family holiday with the kids without needing to break the bank or acquire any new grey hairs in the process.
 It’s all about planning and preparation, so here we go!

 Plan for a family holiday with the kids